Why should you protect your dog from Lyme disease now?

 The Companion Animal Parasite Council (CAPC) provides important statistics, on the county level, for the number of dogs diagnosed with various intestinal parasites and tick-borne diseases, such as Lyme.
 Here are the most recent statistics for Lyme disease in the area:

-Bucks: 1 in 13 dogs tested for Lyme disease came back with a positive result—that’s 252 dogs in a single month.
-The total number of positive cases recorded in Bucks County for 2019 (through November) was 4717.
+Bucks: 1 in 12 dogs tested for Lyme disease came back with a positive result—297 dogs in a single month and that’s before the spring season!
+The total number of positive cases recorded in Bucks County for 2020 was 3,865.

-Montgomery: 1 in 12 dogs tested for Lyme disease came back with a positive result—that’s 314 dogs in a single month.
-The total number of positive cases recorded in Montgomery County for 2019 (through November) was 4752.
+Montgomery: 1 in 15 dogs tested for Lyme disease came back with a positive result—338 dogs in a single month.
+The total number of positive cases recorded in Montgomery County for 2020 was 4395.

 Prevention is the most cost-effective treatment.
 The cost and time associated with veterinary care after diagnosis is significantly more than the cost of preventives.
 Diagnosis requires a comprehensive history and examination, and can also include extensive laboratory testing.
 Medical treatment can take weeks or months.
 A full recovery is not always possible.
 Antibiotics are prescribed, and improvement of symptoms is usually seen within a few days.
 However, especially with Lyme disease, the disease may cause on-going joint and kidney damage, requiring lengthy medical therapy.